2026 Annual Seminar Schedule at a Glance

 Presented by Trixy Angelie Pilando Ibis, PharmD

-Transformation to Standard of Care regulation of Pharmacy Practice
+Transition Pharmacy to Standard of Care Regulation

 Presented by Mike Millard, BPharm